-On 9 December 2021, The Central Bank issued a “Dear CEO” letter with the purpose of setting out clearly its expectations for all Payment and E-Money firms and the actions it expects the Boards and senior management of these firms to undertake to ensure the firms are in compliance with their regulatory requirements and any conditions imposed on the firms’ authorisation.
+Following their 2021, “Dear CEO” letter, on Friday 20 January 2023 the Central Bank of Ireland issued an addition “Dear CEO” letter with the purpose of reaffirming its expectations for all Payment and E-Money firms and the actions it expects the Boards and senior management of these firms to undertake to ensure the firms are in compliance with their regulatory requirements and any conditions imposed on the firms’ authorisation.

 The regulator requires, in order to become authorised as a payment or e-money institution firm, firms must have in place adequate mechanisms to protect consumer funds through ‘’safeguarding’’.

 As such, applicant firms must hold funds received from consumers for payment/e-money services separately from other funds and place them in a special account held within an EEA authorised bank, or to cover the funds with an insurance or guarantee policy.

 Firms must abide by the safeguarding requirements as stipulated by the EU Second Payment Services Directives (PSD2) as well as the Electronic Money Directive, as implemented through the Central Bank (Supervision and Enforcement) Act 2013 (Section 48(1) Investment Firms Regulations 2017.

 As the leading compliance firm in Ireland, you can be confident that you are receiving the correct guidance and peer-benchmarked advice.

 A safeguarding review is an independent audit of compliance with the safeguarding obligations stipulated by PSD2, Electronic Money Directive and Investment Firms Regulations.